tytydraco/yessleep/out/Baroness_of_the_Bayou.md

 So I've got to stay focused. carefully rowing towards these tree stumps sticking out of the water, hoping that no one would take notice.
 Being a good distance away from it, I tied up my boat to a tree stump and got into the water without making a splash. began swimming heedfully.

-I pray to the Lord himself that no alligator or alligator gar can get to him.
+I pray to the Lord himself that no alligator or alligator gar can get to me.
 The last thing I need is to become its dinner.
 And what makes it worse for me is that I heard about a bull shark being spotted in the Mississippi River.
 And to make matters worse, this goddamn bayou is only a few miles away from that very spot.

 As I swam so close to this cabin, I could hear a conversation coming from within.
 Heedfully, I came towards the back and spotted a small window.
 I climbed up without uttering a sound.
 But!
 To my surprise, I found a hole in the wall as a streak of light pierced through it.
-Vigilant, I looked around to see if anyone was near him.
+Vigilant, I looked around to see if anyone was near me.
 Knowing that everything was clear, I peered through that very hole.

  Inside were three men preparing for their ceremony.
 But these three guys are big. like if they spend so much time at the gym.
-AsI do not want to be seen since they'll probably kick my chubby ass.
+As I do not want to be seen by them, since they'll probably kick my chubby ass.

 "Hurry up; we can't be late for the ceremony."
 She'll be pissed if we don't show up.